 (Version 3.2: October 27, 2019)

 Crome Yellow is a novel published in 1921 by Brave New World author Aldous Huxley .

-According to commentators, this novel is a satire concerning Aldous Huxley’s real life stays at Garsington Manor, the home of Lady Ottoline Morrell, where he met up with other cultural influencers .
+According to commentators, this novel is a satire concerning Aldous Huxley’s real life stays at Garsington Manor, the home of Lady Ottoline Morrell, where he met with other cultural influencers .

-Chapter 2: Mrs. Priscilla Wimbush, the hostess, is introduced as spending her time in New Thought, the Occult, horoscopes, and gambling on horses and football.
+Chapter 2: Mrs. Priscilla Wimbush, the hostess, is introduced as spending her time with New Thought, the Occult, horoscopes, and gambling on horses and football.
 She talks to Denis about how exciting faith is, believing in “the next world and all the spirits, and one’s Aura” and refers to Mrs. Eddy, the “Christian Mysteries” and “Mrs. Besant” .

 Chapter 4: Anne likes Denis and they talk.
-Denis worries about philosophy, ideas and “ratiocination”.
+Denis worries about philosophy, ideas and “ratiocination.”
 Anne has “always taken things as they come. . .
 One enjoys the pleasant things, avoids the nasty ones . . . .”
 Denis says he has to “invent an excuse, a justification for everything that’s delightful. . .”
 Anne tells him that he needs a “nice plump young wife” and “a little congenial but regular work.”
-At this point, Denis fails to express what he really wanted to say to Anne: “What I need is you.”
-He was in despair.
+At this point, Denis fails to express what he really wants to say to Anne: “What I need is you.”
+He is in despair.
 The opportunity passes.
 He repeats this mistake in a more dramatic way at the end of the novel.

 Make them breed, make them work, and when they’re past . . . , slaughter them.